-The College actively discourages smoking, and on accepting the scholarship, each student agrees to give up smoking as a habit.
-Thus, smoking is not permitted at any place on or near the College campus.
-If a student is found smoking on the College campus or Rehabilitation Centre, the National Committee may be informed and a sanction may be imposed.
+The College actively discourages smoking and each student, on accepting the scholarship, agrees to give up smoking as a habit.
+Thus, smoking is not permitted at any place on or near the College campus or Rehabilitation Centre.
+No use of tobacco is permitted during school hours on or off campus.
+The same rules apply to "snus" and e-cigarettes.
+If a student is found smoking on the College campus or Rehabilitation Centre, the student's parents or guardians and National Committee may be informed, and a sanction may be imposed.